BFT61-group9/glance-public/README.md

 # **Glance - Facial recognition payment app**

-This project use face recognition to execute payment
+This is a DEMO project that use facial recognition to execute payment (with MoMo's API)

+Code by @AbsoluteWinter

 ## **Installation**